Jonny Wickersham: Career

 His first solo album, Salvation Town, was released through Isotone Records on April 1, 2014.
 The first single, "One Foot In The Gutter", premiered on Rolling Stone.
 Wickersham has described the sound on Salvation Town as "Americana," and noted in an interview that "There’s always been a real American roots thread throughout everything I’ve done, with Cadillac Tramps and Social Distortion especially, even to some degree in the Bombs.
 I’ve always written a lot of ballads and things like that.
 I grew up around a lot of American music.
 My father played in bar bands.
 That’s how he raised me, playing music in bars.
 So it seemed like a natural approach to me."

 Equipment

-Jonny uses an assortment of Gibson guitars and a Fender Telecaster.
-He has five Les Paul Juniors (a 1955 sunburst, 1957 TV, a double cut 1959 cherry red and two Gibson VOS Les Paul Juniors with Luther Lee P-90s), a 1954 Gibson Les Paul goldtop and a '52 Fender Blackguard Telecaster.
+Wickersham uses an assortment of Gibson guitars and a Fender Telecaster.
+He has five Les Paul Juniors (a 1955 sunburst, 1957 TV, a double cut 1959 cherry red, and two Gibson VOS Les Paul Juniors with Luther Lee P-90 pickups), a 1954 Gibson Les Paul Goldtop and a '52 Fender Blackguard Telecaster.
 He also goes acoustic with his 1947 Gibson J-45.
-Recently he has also been using a signature Jonny Two Bags guitar custom-made for him by Gabriel Currie of Echopark Guitars.
+He has also used a signature Jonny Two Bags guitar custom-made for him by Echopark Guitars.

 Wickersham uses Satellite Atom 36 watt amps through Marshall 1960TV 4x12s with Celestion Vintage 30 speakers.
-He has been seen using many effects over the years including a Tubescreamer, a MXR GT-OD, a MXR Smart Gate, a MXR Micro Amp and a J Rockett Archer.
-Currently Jonny uses a Boss TU-2 Tuner and a J Rockett Archer.
+He has been seen using many effects over the years including an Ibanez Tube Screamer, MXR GT-OD, MXR Smart Gate, MXR Micro Amp, J Rockett Archer, and a Boss TU-2 Tuner.